waughsh/waughsh.github.io/_posts/2018-11-13-a-generative-model-of-discourse.md

 layout: post
 draft: true
 visible: 0
-title: A Computational Theory of Discourse
+title: A Generative Model of Discourse
 ---
-## A Computational Theory of Discourse
+## A Generative Model of Discourse

 Note: to people who are infinitely more well-versed in linguistics than I am, here I use "discourse" to indicate the meaning representation of a sentence.